jellyfin-archive/jellyfin-docs/general/clients/kodi.md

             * Host: `https://jellyfin.example.com`
         * Note that if you have a baseurl set, you should append that value to the end of the host field.
             * Host: `192.168.0.10:8096/jellyfin`
-    * Select user account and input password, or select "Manual Login" and fill in your user infomation
+    * Select user account and input password, or select "Manual Login" and fill in your user information
-3. Once you're succesfully authenticated with the server, you'll be asked about which mode you'd like to use, Add-on vs Native, which are outlined below.
+3. Once you're successfully authenticated with the server, you'll be asked about which mode you'd like to use, Add-on vs Native, which are outlined below.

 #### Add-on Mode